Linux laptop setup

 Laptop specification

-We generally buy Dell XPS 15 for developers, but any laptop with Linux support (which is most laptops these days) and that meets the spec will do.
+We generally buy Dell XPS laptops for developers, but any laptop with Linux support (which is most laptops these days) and that meets the spec will do.

-For development the laptop should have a reasonably fast processor, 32 GB of memory and at least 512 GB SSD of storage (1 TB recommended).
+For development the laptop should have a reasonably fast processor, 32+ GB of memory and at least a 1 TB disk.
 The monitor size is dependant on user preference, but larger screens are often better for development.

 BIOS setup